 The first place many Christians go when they feel the failure of church modernism is back to the ritual-laden and extra-biblical church traditions found throughout history.

-We’re actually calling Christians to look back even further—to the New Testament, 1st Century Church and to the instructions for Christian gathering found in the Holy Scriptures.
+We’re actually calling Christians to look back even further—to the New Testament, to the words of the Apostles and to the instructions for Christian gathering found in the Holy Scriptures.

 But this leaves us with one critical question: Where do we find that biblical expression of church?

 How we view biblical church